jaredentin/Pong-Clone/README.md

 # Pong-Clone
-A twist on pong that adds a touch of strategy to the game.
+A twist on pong with a touch of strategy.

 Game is continuous.